 14-hour rule/15-hour rule

 Property-carrying commercial truck drivers may not drive more than 14 consecutive hours after coming on duty.
-The driver must take 10 consecutive hours off-duty before beginning driving again.
+The driver must take 10 consecutive hours off duty before driving again.
 For passenger-carrying drivers, there is a 15-hour limit on cumulative driving hours.
-Drivers cannot extend the 14-hour (15-hour) duty period with off-duty time (e.g., breaks, meals, fuel stops).
+Drivers cannot extend the 14-hour/15-hour duty period with off-duty time (e.g., breaks, meals, fuel stops).
 [Read here for 10 ways to reduce fleet fuel costs.]

-FMCSA provides the following example of the 14-hour rule: You have had 10 continuous hours off and you report to work at 6:00 a.m.
-You must not drive your truck after 8:00 p.m. that evening, which is 14 hours later.
-You may do other work after 8:00 p.m., but you cannot do any more driving until you have taken another 10 consecutive hours off, or the equivalent of at least 10 consecutive hours off-duty.
+FMCSA provides this example of the 14-hour rule: You have had 10 continuous hours off, and you report to work at 6 a.m.
+You must not drive your truck after 8 p.m., which is 14 hours later.
+You may do other work after 8 p.m., but you cannot do any more driving until you have taken another 10 consecutive hours off, or the equivalent of at least 10 consecutive hours off duty.

 11-hour rule/10-hour rule

-Property-carrying commercial truck drivers can drive up to 11 hours after 10 consecutive hours of being off-duty within a 14-hour period.
-For passenger-carrying truck drivers, the limit is 10 hours of driving after eight consecutive hours of being off-duty.
+Property-carrying commercial truck drivers can drive up to 11 hours after 10 consecutive hours off duty within a 14-hour period.
+For passenger-carrying truck drivers, the limit is 10 hours of driving after eight consecutive hours off duty.

-FMCSA provides the following example of the 11-hour rule: You have had 10 consecutive hours off.
-You report to work at 6:00 a.m. and drive from 7:00 a.m. until 2:00 p.m. (seven hours driving).
-You take a 30-minute break as required and then can drive for another four hours until 6:30 p.m.
-You must not drive again until you have at least 10 consecutive hours off-duty.
+FMCSA provides this example of the 11-hour rule: You have had 10 consecutive hours off.
+You report to work at 6 a.m. and drive from 7 a.m. until 2 p.m. (seven hours of driving).
+You take a 30-minute break as required and can then drive for another four hours until 6:30 p.m.
+You must not drive again until you have at least 10 consecutive hours off duty.
 You may do other work after 6:30 p.m., but you cannot do any more driving of a commercial motor vehicle on a public road.

 30-minute break rule